bsmg/beat-saber-community-wiki/modding/intro.md

 # Compiling the plugin
 If you have fixed all of the references in the project, on the top menu bar press `Build -> Build Solution` or <kbd>CTRL + SHIFT + B</kbd>

-Your compiled DLL should appear in the `\Bin\Debug` folder of your project.
+Your compiled DLL should appear in the `\Bin\Debug` folder of your project, or copied over to your Plugins folder, depending on what template you use.

 You can then copy this DLL into the `Plugins` folder within your Beat Saber directory.